jwcarr/drift/README.md

 This repository contains the code and data for a paper on vertical drift correction algorithms that is currently under review at *Behavior Research Methods*.

 If you simply want to correct some eyetracking data, you may first want to look into the Python package [Eyekit](https://jwcarr.github.io/eyekit/) or the R package [popEye](https://github.com/sascha2schroeder/popEye).
-These packages provide more general, higher-level tools for managing, cleaning, and analyzing eyetracking of reading behavior, including the ability to correct vertical drift issues with many of the algorithms reported in the paper.
+These packages provide more general, higher-level tools for managing, cleaning, and analyzing eyetracking data with a particular emphasis on reading behavior.
+This includes the ability to correct vertical drift issues with many of the algorithms reported in the paper.

 Alternatively, if you are looking to do something a bit more advanced (e.g. you want to integrate one or more of the algorithms into your own analysis code), then take a look in the `algorithms/` directory.
 There you will find Matlab, Python, and R functions that you can use as a starting point.
 You will probably need to do some work to restructure these functions into something that makes sense for your specific project.

-If you are looking to replicate the analyses reported in the paper or build on our work, read on...
+If you want to replicate the analyses reported in the paper or build on our work, read on...

 Structure of this repository